lpalgarvio/gitlabhq/doc/install/installation.md

     sudo gem install bundler --no-ri --no-rdoc

-## 2.2 Install from source
+## b) Install from source

-For older versions of Debian, or if Ruby 1.9.x isn't available on your distro repo, you have build and install it manually.
+For older versions of Debian and Ubuntu, or if Ruby 1.9.x isn't available on your distro repo, you have build and install it manually.

 Remove the old Ruby 1.8 if present: